odessit55/meter_demo_rest/README.md

-Banking-IoT
+Energy Meters - IoT
 ========================
-See here for use case and requirements - https://gist.github.com/PatrickCallaghan/68ae4aa415982e383188

-A bank wants to help locate and tag all their expenses/transactions in their bank account to help them categorise their spending.
-The users will be able to tag any expense/transaction to allow for efficient retrieval and reporting.
-There will be 10 millions customers with on average 500 transactions a year.
-Some business customers may have up to 10,000 transactions a year.
-The client wants the tagged items to show up in searches in less than a second to give users a seamless experience between devices.

-This requires DataStax Enterprise running in Solr mode.
+An energy supplier is looking to capture all details of their smart meters for all their customers.
+The customer is expecting a total amount of 50 million devices but wants to start testing with 10 million devices although they want to know how DSE will scale when new users come online.
+They are concerned about the number of nodes that they will need to retain data over the long term.
+Over 90% of all the smart meters will deliver the values in a file to be loaded every morning.
+Each device will have 1 value for every 15 min interval in a day (96 values per day).
+The other 10% will deliver their results in real time.

+The customer wants

+    A REST API to show how real-time values will be delivered and stored.
+    An efficient way to store data going forward.
+    An indication on how long it will take to load 10 million new rows per day for daily load A REST interface to get all values for a device between 2 dates.
+    A REST interface to get an aggregated view over 1 week, 1 month, 3 months, 6 months or a year.

 To create the schema, run the following

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup" -DcontactPoints=localhost

-To create some transactions, run the following
+Alex NOTE: this will not work for this demo.
+Either remove or update based on Avinash's data generation process To create some transactions, run the following

-	mvn clean compile exec:java -Dexec.mainClass="com.datastax.banking.Main"  -DcontactPoints=localhost
+	mvn clean compile exec:java -Dexec.mainClass="com.datastax.meters.Main"  -DcontactPoints=localhost

-You can use the following parameters to change the default no of transactions and credit cards
+You can use the following parameters to change the default no of transactions and devices

 	-DnoOfTransactions=10000000 -DnoOfCreditCards=1000000